-9 Alternative Approach to Credit Survey Requirements (1 June 2022)
+9 Alternative Approach to Credit Survey Requirements (2025)

-With SHM functions onboard an ABS Classed vessel and engagement of recognized SS for SHM, ABS hull survey can be more informed and targeted with proper survey preparation and review of the structural health reports, in advance of the onboard survey.
-The health reports are to be made available as part of survey preparation requirements.
+With SHM functions installed onboard an ABS Classed vessel and the engagement of recognized Service Suppliers (SS), the ABS hull survey can be more informed and targeted through proper survey preparation and the review of the structural health reports in advance of the onboard survey.
+Recognized Service Suppliers are responsible for conducting continuous or periodic structural health assessments and generating health reports, which are to be made available as part of the survey preparation requirements.